tfrubel/hugoplate/readme.md

 ### 👉 Site Config

-You can change the site title, base URL, language, theme, plugins, and more from the `hugo.toml` file.
+You can change the site title, base URL, language, plugins, and more from the `hugo.toml` file.

 ### 👉 Site Params